First of three parts

 In the New York Times documentary about “crack baby” hysteria, one expert says the myth took hold in part because “there are certain ideas that people want to believe – that really fit in with cultural stereotypes.”
 Journalists are people, too.

 One of the few journalists to get it right back then, one of the few who focused on what children really need, was Pulitzer Prize winning Boston Globe columnist Ellen Goodman.
-“You can’t save the babies,” she wrote, “by throwing away the mothers.”
+“There simply is no way to save the babies,” she wrote, “if you throw away the mothers.”

 That’s exactly what those infants in that Florida study are trying to tell us.
 Isn’t it about time we listened?